fingo/spata/readme.md

 `CSVRecord` supports retrieval of typed values.
-In simple cases, when the value is serialized in its canonical form, which does not require additional format information, like ISO format for dates, this may be done with single-parameter `get` or `seek` functions:
+In simple cases, when the value is serialized in its canonical form, which does not require any additional format information, like ISO format for dates, this may be done with single-parameter `get` or `seek` functions:
 ```scala
 val record: CSVRecord = ???